scottandrewlepera/wordpress-buttondown-plugin/README.md

 ### Landing page configuration

 These are the pages that visitors will be redirected to for the login process.
-You must create these pages yourself.
+You must create these pages yourself, or the plugin can create them for you.
 The default values are there as suggestions.

+> ⚠️ The plugin cannot create pages that already exist.
+You must either delete the existing pages or choose different page names.

+> ⚠️ Landing pages are always top-level pages and cannot have a parent.

-### Creating the login form
+### Adding the login form

 Once you've created the login page, you can place the login form on it with the `wp_buttondown_check_form` shortcode.